wenhaosparty/documentation/remote-access/ssh/windows.md

 If you don't know the IP address, just type `hostname -I` in the Raspberry Pi command line.
 There are more ways to find your IP address [here](../ip-address.md).

+Remember, you will need to ENABLE SSH via "Menu > Preferences > Raspberry Pi Configuration > Interfaces > SSH" before a connection is possible.

 ##2.
 Connect
 When the connection works you'll see the security warning shown below; you can safely ignore it and click the Yes button.
 You'll only see this warning the first time when PuTTY connects to a Pi that it has never seen before.